DinahK-2SO/ms_windows_storage_pickers_test_app/README.md

     (the folder opened first time when this app opens a folder).

-1. if set to PickerLocationId.Unspecified, the picker falls back to the system default.
 1. If not specified, using PickerLocationId.Unspecified by default.
 1. if the specified location doesn't exist on end user's machine, falls back to the document library